timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 ## Introducing Spans<T>

 Can we make the code above better?
 Well, it depends on what better is.
-Though, there is one thing that could possibly be improved.
+Though, there is at least one thing that could possibly be improved.
 We do a lot of memory allocations as we work with strings.
 In order to reduce them let's introduce [`Span<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.span-1), a new type that's allocated on the stack, and use it to write a new implementation of `IFileParser`:
 ```csharp
 public class LineParserSpans : ILineParser
 {